 Best time to travel: Autumn and Spring season

 Gaurishankar Conservation area was established in January 2010 and handed for 20 years to National Trust for Conservation (NTNC) for its management by the Government of Nepal.
 It covers certain areas of Ramechhap, Dolakha, and Sindhupalchok.
-It is adjoined with Tibet, in the North.
+It is adjoined by Tibet, in the North.
 It lies in the Sacred Himalayan range.
 It also connects Sagarmatha and Langtang National Park.
-This area comprises Gaurishankar Himal, including many water resources, landscapes with diverse ecosystems.
+This area comprises Gaurishankar Himal, including many water resources, and landscapes with diverse ecosystems.
 Numerous plant species, mammals, birds, snakes, amphibians, and fish species have been recorded in this region.
 Mainly this area is inhabited by plant species like Pinus Wallichiana, Pinus roxburghii, Querous Lanata, Pinus Patula, Alnus, and Temperate Oak forest.
-In 2019, Assam macaque, Himalayan goral, Indian muntjac, masked palm civet along with golden cat were recorded in this conservation area and also the main habitat for endangered Red Panda.
-All features, the magnificent Himalayan range, including the diverse culture of peoples out there, have contributed to this region to be one of the paradises for adventure seekers and wanderlust.
+In 2019, Assam macaque, Himalayan goral, Indian muntjac, masked palm civet along golden cat were recorded in this conservation area and also the main habitat for the endangered Red Panda.
+All features, the magnificent Himalayan range, including the diverse culture of peoples out there, have contributed to this region being one of the paradises for adventure seekers and wanderlust.

 Area: 1,903 sq.km